yudenisov/Exponenta/Docs/DRAFT/WINDOWS/README-MAIN-SOUКCE.txt

 EXPONENTA

+It is a set of packets and scripts for remote administration (Admin Pack) of computers working under Windows Operation Systems.

 It is a packet for remote computer hacking and control of it.
 It combines a set of functions therefore the author cannot carry it to a certain class of malwares.
 The most close class in category of malwares — stealer.

 This package requires additional packets and the software for the operation.
 References to them can be found in documentation.